process-engine/consumer_api_meta/samples/01_internal_process_engine/README.md

 - Globally installed `gulp`
 - A running postgres server

-Use `npm install -g gulp` to install gulp globally, if you have not already done so.
+If you do not have gulp installed, you can do so by using the `npm install -g gulp` command.

 ## Setup